 How do students book an appointment?

 To book an appointment with an academic coach, students log onto SAGE with their UGA MyID and password, choose "My Success Network" from the (left) side menu, click "Show other services", select Division of Academic Enhancement to view team members (all are academic coaches).
 To view calendars and schedule an appointment, choose "view profile" under a coach and select "Schedule".
-(For more detailed, Step-by-Step, instructions, see below).
-Students should complete a Self-Assessment (In-take) Survey before the appointment so the coach can adequately prepare and make the most of the first session.
+If you're interested in meeting with a specific coach, reach out direct via email.
+Students should complete the Academic Coaching Intake Survey before the appointment so the coach can adequately prepare and make the most of the first session.

 Would you like to learn more about DAE's Academic Coaches?